datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 (The double dash `--` must be there to separate the `git checkout` command from the names of the file or files you want to recover.)

-**Use this command carefully.**
+*Use this command carefully:*
-Once you discard changes in this way, they are gone forever.
+once you discard changes in this way, they are gone forever.

 *** =instructions